-The tactical and temporary fix that many have enabled in this unusual time has been out of necessity, but has no long term gain, much as ‘keeping the lights on’ in IT has been a necessary evil for decades, but has not delivered long term value or improvement.
+The tactical and temporary fix that many have enabled in this unusual time has been out of necessity but has no long-term gain, such as keeping the lights on in IT has been a necessary evil for decades, but has not delivered long-term value or improvement.

 Engage with your customers in real-time, at scale with Engati.
 Try our conversational automation technology for free.
-We're available on cloud, on-premise as well as private cloud.
+We're available on the cloud, on-premise as well as a private cloud.